Occupational safety and health: Malaysia

-In Malaysia, the Department of Occupational Safety and Health (DOSH) under the Ministry of Human Resource is responsible to ensure that the safety, health and welfare of workers in both the public and private sector is upheld.
+In Malaysia, the Department of Occupational Safety and Health (DOSH) under the Ministry of Human Resources is responsible to ensure that the safety, health and welfare of workers in both the public and private sector is upheld.
 DOSH is responsible to enforce the Factories and Machinery Act 1967 and the Occupational Safety and Health Act 1994.
 Malaysia has a statutory mechanism for worker involvement through elected health and safety representatives and health and safety committees.
 This followed a similar approach originally adopted in Scandinavia.